 Made easily with gluten free corn muffin mix

 When I originally published this recipe, I built it off our recipe for gluten free Jiffy-style corn muffin mix.
-I used one-half of that muffin mix recipe in place of the gluten free flour blend, cornmeal, baking powder, salt, granulated sugar, and 2 tablespoons of the butter in the spoonbread ingredients list below.
+I used one-half of that muffin mix recipe in place of the gluten free flour blend, cornmeal, baking powder, salt, granulated sugar, and 2 tablespoons of the butter in the spoon bread ingredients list below.

-If you'd like to help this recipe come together more quickly without making the entire soufflé ahead of time, try making the corn muffin mix as far ahead of time as you like, and storing in the pantry.
+If you'd like to help this recipe come together more quickly without making the entire soufflรฉ ahead of time, try making the corn muffin mix as far ahead of time as you like, and storing in the pantry.
 You can either make a half-recipe of the muffin mix just for use here, or make a whole recipe and then some corn muffins with the rest.

-Of course, you could also make the entire corn muffin mix, double all of the other ingredients (including the creamed corn), and make two spoonbreads.
+Of course, you could also make the entire corn muffin mix, double all of the other ingredients (including the creamed corn), and make two spoon breads.
 Even if you're having a small gathering, you can't beat the leftovers!

-Gluten free dairy free cornmeal spoonbread
+Gluten free dairy free cornmeal spoon bread

-To make this recipe dairy-free, you'll need to replace the butter in the creamed corn and in the spoonbread, and the sour cream in the spoonbread.
+To make this recipe dairy-free, you'll need to replace the butter in the creamed corn and in the spoon bread, and the sour cream in the spoon bread.
 I think it can all be done, though!

-The butter in both the creamed corn and the spoonbread should be able to be replaced with Melt brand vegan butter or even Earth Balance buttery sticks.
+The butter in both the creamed corn and the spoon bread should be able to be replaced with Melt brand vegan butter or even Earth Balance buttery sticks.
 The sour cream can be replaced with nondairy Greek-style plain yogurt.
 If you can't find that in nondairy form, just strain plain nondairy yogurt of moisture until it's the consistency of Greek yogurt or sour cream.

-Can you make this gluten free cornmeal spoonbread without eggs?
+Can you make this gluten free cornmeal spoon bread without eggs?

 Do you have to use the gum-free gluten free flour blend to make creamed corn?